Table of contents

 Most people don’t realise the money and planning that goes into a federal election campaign.
 For example, in a marginal seat like Leichhardt the LNP would look at spending about $1M on an election campaign.

-Our little Socialist Alliance committee was more the scale of a local P&C Committee then a well-funded and disciplined election steering committee.
+Our little Socialist Alliance committee was more the scale of a local P&C Committee than a well-funded and disciplined election steering committee.
 However, our members lived up to their values.
 Every member of Cairns Branch contributed in a fantastic ‘collective effort’.

 A Good Result for Socialist Alliance